 Electronics Systems Technician Program

-If you want a job that gets you out in the field, using your hands and your brains, the Porter and Chester Institute Electronics Systems Technician program can teach you what you need to know to enter this dynamic industry.
+If you want a job that gets you out in the field, using your hands and challenges the mind, the Porter and Chester Institute Electronics Systems Technician program can teach you what you need to know to enter this dynamic industry.

 Our Electronics Systems Technician program will thoroughly prepare you to become a skilled worker in today’s low voltage and electronics industries.
 We can help you acquire the skills you need to install, maintain and troubleshoot a whole range of the low voltage systems used in homes, businesses, hospitals and corporations all across the country.

 If you’re a hands-on learner who can’t imagine being stuck behind a desk all day, here are just a few reasons to choose our Electronics Systems Technician program:

 - Concrete Skills: You’ll be trained to install, maintain and repair low voltage systems and associated wiring.
 We’ll teach you all about electronics circuitry, fire alarm and national electrical codes and electronics diagnostics.
 You’ll learn about voice, data and fiber optic networks, fire, CCTV and intrusion alarm technology, telecommunication technology, home entertainment systems, live sound reinforcement and more.